mongodb/docs/README.rst

 All documentation is available under the terms of a `Creative Commons License <http://creativecommons.org/licenses/by-nc-sa/3.0/>`_.

+The MongoDB Documentation Project is governed by the terms of the `MongoDB/10gen Contributor Agreement <http://www.10gen.com/contributor>`_.

 If you have any questions, please contact `docs@10gen.com
 <mailto:docs@10gen.com>`_.